Welcome

 Switching to the new title in the copy on this website will take some time.

-Rest assure that the story itself didn’t change much.
+Rest assured that the story itself didn’t change much.
 The first chapter has a new opening and the transitions within chapter one flow more smoothly.

 Media Announcement / Press Release